Skip to content

 7 May 2026by OnCall Clinic3 min read

 Traveler got food poisoning in Ibiza?
-OnCall doctors visit your hotel/apartment for antibiotics, IV fluids, and anti-nausea meds.
+OnCall doctors visit your hotel/apartment to assess you, prescribe antibiotics and anti-nausea meds, and refer for IV rehydration if dehydration is severe.
 Available 8am–8pm.

 Food Poisoning in Ibiza: Why You Need a Doctor at Your Hotel